Best Hotels in and Around Perpignan, France

 La Villa Duflot

-The 30 rooms and suites of La Villa Duflot are centered around a Mediterranean patio with an infinity pool and a garden filled with olive, pine, cypress, eucalyptus, and palm trees.
+The 30 rooms and suites of La Villa Duflot are centred around a Mediterranean patio with an infinity pool and a garden filled with olive, pine, cypress, eucalyptus and palm trees.
 The hotel’s gourmet restaurant has a terrace that also opens up onto this patio, as well as a 120-seat dining room.
-Here chef Michel Védrines presents regional and Catalan flavours to La Villa Duflot’s guests.
-Art is also prized, with the hotel hosting sculpture and painting exhibitions and the rooms featuring Art Deco touches.
+Here, chef Michel Védrines presents regional and Catalan flavours to La Villa Duflot’s guests.
+Art is also prized, with the hotel hosting sculpture and painting exhibitions and the rooms featuring art deco touches.

 Mas Latour Lavail

 Mas Latour Lavail occupies a 16th-century Catalan farmhouse in the middle of a sprawling expanse of vineyards.
-Each of the hotel’s five rooms is named after a vin doux naturel, a sweet wine of southern France, the color of which is integrated into the design of the room.
-What were once the wine vats are now the spa facilities, and the hotel also offers a Jacuzzi, hammam, fitness room, pool, and wooded garden.
+Each of the hotel’s five rooms is named after a vin doux naturel, a sweet wine of southern France, the colour of which is integrated into the design of the room.
+The wine vats were converted into a wellness centre, with a jacuzzi, hammam, and gym on offer.
+The swimming pool and wooded garden are other attractions worth dipping into.
 The contemporary interiors create a pleasing contrast with the character of the building’s original wooden beams and stonework.

 These recommendations were updated on March 29, 2021 to keep your travel plans fresh.